|

 Index (DJSI World).

-leadership, 33 companies will join the index, while 25 firms will be deleted – increasing the
+corporate sustainability leadership, 33 companies will join the index, while 25 firms will be

-scores.
-The annual review is based on an analysis of corporate economic, environmental and social
+newest sustainability scores.
+The annual review is based on an analysis of corporate economic,

-performance, and assesses corporate governance, risk management, branding, climate change
+environmental and social performance, and assesses corporate governance, risk management, branding,

 No US-based companies were deleted from the